-For you to set up a wireless network with WDS, both access points must meet the following conditions:
+For you to set up a wireless network with WDS, the following conditions have to be met for both access points:

 - Both access points have to use the same SSID, wireless channel, and encryption mode. - Both access points have to be on the same LAN IP subnet.
-That is, all the access point LAN IP addresses are in the same network. - All LAN devices (wired and wireless computers) are configured to operate in the same LAN network address range as the access points. - > To view or change the Wireless Repeating Function settings:
+That is, all the access point LAN IP addresses are in the same network. - All LAN devices (wired and wireless computers) have to be configured to operate in the same LAN network address range as the access points.

+Wireless Repeating Function

-Select Advanced > Advanced Setup > Wireless Repeating to view or change wireless repeater settings for the router.
+1. Select Advanced > Advanced Setup > Wireless Repeating: